Kangaroux/go-map-schema/README.md

 1. strict type checking, and
 2. can give the client helpful error messages when the request is invalid

+## Do I Really Need This?

+For something like an API, it's worth asking who is going to be the client that is using the API.
+Is this an API for your single page app, or are you providing a service and it will be used by other developers?

+If the API is "internal" and only used within the context of your site, I don't think it's necessary.
+But if someone is trying to use your API, I think it's worth having.
+API documentation is rarely perfect, and giving the client a readable error can help them debug when a request throws a 400 Bad Request.

 # Examples